senaite/senaite.impress/README.md

 ## Bootstrap

-`senaite.publisher` uses [Bootstrap 4](https://getbootstrap.com) as the main front-end component library.
+`senaite.impress` uses [Bootstrap 4](https://getbootstrap.com) as the main front-end component library.
 Each report will therefore follow these style guidelines and can be easily extended.

 Please note, that you should start with